Looking after your pelvic floor is important for all women – especially mums – and it is surprisingly easy to do once you understand how to do it.

 “Using the exercise ball is a great modification for mums with back pain, whilst still giving their muscles a challenge.”

-Gem began her weight loss journey at the start of this year, as she wanted to tone up her body.
+Gem began her weight loss journey in 2017, as she wanted to tone up her body.

 “I began drinking The Healthy Mummy Smoothies every day, as well as exercising – riding my exercise bike for 30 minutes a day – and drinking lots of water,” she says.